Search⌘ K

 1. How does encoding improve the readability of the short URL?

-2. How are the sequencer and the base-58 encoder in the short URL generation related?
+2. How are the sequencer and the Base-58 encoder related?

 Our sequencer generates a 64-bit ID in base-10, which can be converted to a base-64 short URL.
-Base-64 is the most common encoding for alphanumeric strings' generation.
-However, there are some inherent issues with sticking to the base-64 for this design problem: the generated short URL might have readability issues because of look-alike characters.
+Base-64 is the most common encoding for alphanumeric strings.
+However, there are some inherent issues with sticking to base-64 for this design problem: the generated short URL might be hard to read due to look-alike characters.
 Characters like O (capital o) and 0 (zero), I (capital I), and l (lower case L) can be confused while characters like + and / should be avoided because of other system-dependent encodings.

 So, we slash out the six characters and use base-58 instead of base-64 (includes A-Z, a-z, 0-9, + and /) for enhanced readability purposes.
 Let’s look at our base-58 definition.